-The owner of any building or structure which has been damaged or destroyed by fire, windstorm, or other casualty shall repair such damage within one (1) year after its occurrence to meet current Building Code Standards.
-In the event the building or structure is damaged beyond repair, any part left standing after such damage or destruction shall be razed pursuant to a Building demolition permit therefore to be granted pursuant to this Ordinance.
-For the purposes of this Section, a casualty shall not include damage or disrepair caused by a lack of maintenance.
+The owner of any building or structure which has been damaged or destroyed by fire, windstorm, or other casualty shall repair such damage within one (1) year after its occurrence.
+In the event the building or structure is damaged beyond repair, any part left standing after such damage or destruction shall be razed pursuant to a permit therefore to be granted pursuant to this Ordinance.